Physical Oceanography Community of Practice

 • DATA 1.3 Convene quarterly seminars, discussions, and training sessions on FAIR and CARE data management in collaboration with other IARPC collaboration teams and communities of practice.
 These sessions will address data-related topics that are of interest across different teams or specific to a few teams, with the goal of advancing and supporting the data-related deliverables within this implementation plan.
 Ensure that presenters and contributors provide a broad range of perspectives and expertise.
 Develop a common format and structure (e.g., questions, prompts) for team meetings to help elicit and articulate perspectives on all aspects of FAIR and CARE to support work towards the community summary/synthesis products.

 • DATA 1.5 Develop an end-to-end Arctic data management system that includes data submission, metadata curation, data archival, and data access.
 Overall, these data management services will improve Arctic data FAIR compliance and interoperability, as well as streamline long-term data preservation and archival.
-This four-year project is supported by the Inflation Reduction Act and will be implemented by the NOAA Global Ocean Monitoring and Observing - Arctic Research Program.

 • DATA 1.8 Convene a series of webinars on the incorporation of Indigenous data sovereignty principles into Arctic data management.
 These sessions will aim to embed CARE data principles in the data management plan process and to explore and learn about the possibility of establishing tribally managed CARE-structured data centers.
-The goal is to ensure that Indigenous communities have authority and control over their data, with an eye on future implementation plans and the Arctic Research Plan.
+The goal is to ensure that Arctic communities have authority and control over their data, with an eye on future implementation plans and the Arctic Research Plan.

 • DATA 1.9 Actively engage with and support expert and advisory panel work through the US Arctic Observing Network (US AON), the Sustaining Arctic Observing Network (SAON)’s Arctic Roadmap for Observing and Data Systems (Arctic ROADS), and the Arctic Data Committee in developing Arctic observing and data systems plans.
 Additionally, support U.S. engagement in and the implementation of data-related recommendations from the Arctic Observing Summit.
 These efforts will ensure that the United States contributes to and benefits from international coordination and collaboration on Arctic data management.